danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/07 Managing database users in Azure Database for PostgreSQL Single Server/readme.md

    >Your server admin user is a member of the *azure_pg_admin* role.
 However, the server admin account is not part of the azure_superuser role.
 Since this service is a managed PaaS service, only Microsoft is part of the super user role.

-   In Azure Database for PostgreSQL, the server admin user is granted these privileges: LOGIN, NOSUPERUSER, INHERIT, CREATEDB, CREATEROLE, NOREPLICATION
+   In Azure Database for PostgreSQL, the server admin user is granted these privileges:
+   - LOGIN
+   - NOSUPERUSER
+   - INHERIT
+   - CREATEDB
+   - CREATEROLE
+   - NOREPLICATION

    The server admin user account can be used to create additional users and grant those users into the *azure_pg_admin* role.
 Also, the server admin account can be used to create less privileged users and roles that have access to individual databases and schemas.